 Clary Sage: Next to ylang ylang, clary sage is another oil that can cause skin irritation to some people.
 However, whether topical or diffusing into the air, clary sage helps balance hormones, which is great during PMS when our estrogen and progesterone levels dip low.
 Even outside of menstruation, women with hormonal imbalances or menopause can benefit from using clary sage.

 Oils for Emotional Boosters

 Aphrodisiac: To be honest with you, I’m not the type to buy products that claim to “boost your love life.”
 I wanted to try out this Synergy Blend since I saw it contained jasmine, which is an antidepressant, anti-spasmodic, anti-septic – pretty much anti-everything-bad.
-For it being floral, it is definitely a sensual-smelling blend that isn’t too heady.
+For it being a floral blend, it is definitely a sensual-smelling blend that isn’t too heady.
 Aside from the medicinal benefits, this could also be blended into a massage oil for the sensual aroma.

 Love: Well, it is what the name is.
 Love smells like a sweet, citrusy rose, and oddly makes my mouth water (maybe because of the sweet orange).
 This Synergy Blend contains ylang ylang, geranium, and clary sage, which helps balance your mood and hormones.
 I’ve found that this oil literally makes me smile, for lack of a better word.
 You definitely feel emotional warmth when smelling this.

 Hope: I used this oil a lot during my hardest times of depression.
 Oftentimes I cried myself to sleep, and hope was the only feeling that made the tears stop.
 As silly as it sounds, there was a certain grounding and calming feeling that I got from this oil.